 Columbia River Gorge - It doesn't take long, driving east out of Portland, before you're emersed in some splendid western scenery.
 This famous river canyon, which stretches 80 miles long and can reach up to 4,000' deep, is well-known for its breathtaking vistas, a collection of scenic waterfalls, and a rich history that includes Lewis and Clark and also Native American stories dating back 13,000 years.
 The collection of waterfalls is truly impressive, with more than 90 found in the area.
 The birdlife in the moist and lush forests is enjoyable as well; among the expected species include California Scrub-Jay, Steller's Jay, Vaux's Swift, and Pacific Wren.
-Meanwhile, the higher elevations host Canada Jay and a variety of finches including Red Crossbill and Evening Grosbeak.
-With a little luck, we might even bump into Sooty Grouse or Northern Pygmy-Owl!
-Although our time here will be brief, a half-day, we'll surely see some exciting things!
+Although our time here will be brief, a halfday, we'll surely see some exciting things!

-Malheur National Wildlife Refuge - Malheur Refuge is considered by many to be one of the dozen best birding locations in the country.
+Malheur National Wildlife Refuge- Malheur Refuge is considered by many to be one of the dozen best birding locations in the country.
 Established in the 1930s, the refuge lies on the high plateau of the eastern Oregon desert at an elevation of about 4100 feet.
 It is truly a birder's paradise.
 Its 181,000 acres encompass marsh, small lakes, irrigated meadows, and alkali flats, as well as vast sagebrush flats which are home to such specialties as Sage Thrasher, Brewer's Sparrows, and Sagebrush Sparrow.
 And the plantings around the headquarters and other small "oases" make Malheur perhaps the best migrant trap in the Northwest.
-Among expected migrant songbirds, we'll watch for prizes such as Lewis's Woodpecker, Red-breasted Sapsucker, Varied Thrush, or maybe eastern vagrants like Bay-breasted Warbler, Blackpoll Warbler, or Rose-breasted Grosbeak.
-Some of the other species that we hope to encounter during our stay here, depending on water conditions, include American White Pelican (usually hundreds), White-faced Ibis, Greater White-fronted Goose, Cinnamon Teal, Sandhill Crane, Black-necked Stilt, Say's Phoebe, Marsh Wren, Orange-crowned, Townsend's, Black-throated Gray, MacGillivray's, and Wilson's warblers, Yellow-headed Blackbird, and Lark, White-crowned, and Lincoln's sparrows.
+Among expected migrant songbirds, we'll watch for prizes such as Lewis's Woodpecker, Red-breasted Sapsucker, or maybe eastern vagrants like Bay-breasted Warbler, Blackpoll Warbler, or Rose-breasted Grosbeak.
+Some of the other species that we hope to encounter during our stay here, depending on water conditions, include American White Pelican (usually hundreds), White-faced Ibis, Greater White-fronted Goose, Sandhill Crane, Say's Phoebe, Orange-crowned, Townsend's, Black-throated Gray, MacGillivray's, and Wilson's warblers, Yellow-headed Blackbird, and Lark, White-crowned, and Lincoln's sparrows.
 It should prove to be an exciting one-and-a-half days of birding.

-The Cascades- As we leave the dry plains, we will head towards our nights in Bend.
+The Cascades - As we leave the dry plains, we will head towards our nights in Bend.
 As we ascend the eastern slope of the Cascades, the sagebrush gives way to towering Ponderosa Pines.
 The avifauna changes dramatically and most of the birds so familiar to us from the previous few days will not be encountered again.
 Some of the birds for which we will search include Williamson's and Red-breasted sapsuckers, the striking White-headed Woodpecker, Gray Flycatcher, Mountain Chickadee, Pygmy Nuthatch, Mountain and Western bluebirds, and Rock and Canyon wrens.
 Bend lies at the base of the Cascades, and on a clear day (which is the norm here) eight snow-covered peaks can be seen from town.
 As we venture out in the morning, we may be treated to a chorus of Townsend's Solitaires, a species that descends from the mountains nearby during the fall to the lowlands around Bend.
 We will frequent the best birding areas along the Deschutes River, seeking a variety of fall migrants and resident birds such as Prairie Falcon, Anna's Hummingbird, Blackbacked Woodpecker (at nearby burns), Western Wood-Pewee, Olive-sided and Hammond's flycatchers, Violet-green Swallow, Pinyon Jay, Clark's Nutcracker, a variety of migrant warblers, Western Tanager, Black-headed Grosbeak, Lazuli Bunting, Green-tailed Towhee, and Cassin's Finch.